dkoinash/search_engine/README.md

 ./search_engine
 ```

-The configuration files config.json, requests.json and resources/ must be moved to the folder with the executable file.
+The configuration files config.json, requests.json and resources/ must be moved to the folder build/